GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Which path is best for beginners

 For most beginners, Generative AI or AI Developer is the better first step.
-Agentic AI is usually stronger once the shared foundations are already in place.
+Choose Generative AI for breadth.
+Choose AI Developer if you already code and want project output faster.
+Agentic AI is usually stronger after the shared foundations are in place.

 Which path is best for software developers